Highlights Of The Program

 • Pooling members across regions to co-develop candidates and strengthen RNA vaccine portfolios

-• Mentoring teams toward Phase 1 readiness through collaborative tech transfer and trial planning
+• Mentoring teams towards Phase 1 readiness through collaborative tech transfer and trial planning

 Q&A SESSION ON PATH’S RNA COOPERATIVE FOR mRNA VACCINE CO-DEVELOPMENT